ZachLTech/PhysicalSizeOfTheInternetSite/README.md

 ## Future Changes and Possibilities 🤔

-Given the developer's passion for this project, future improvements are on the horizon.
-Here's a glimpse of what's to come:
+Given my passion for this project, future improvements are possible in the future.
+First of all I would eventually love to rewrite this entire website using a proper js framework and maybe with a backend and more features.
+But to be specific on what's lacking, here's a glimpse of what's to come:

 - **Mobile Support**: A recreation using a proper JavaScript framework is in consideration to provide enhanced mobile responsiveness.
 - **Bug Fixes and Glitch Solutions**: Expect a smoother experience with fewer bugs and glitches for a seamless exploration of internet size.
-- **Code Refinement**: The developer aims to refactor the code for better readability, maintainability, and adherence to best practices.
+- **Code Refinement**: I aim to refactor the code for better readability, maintainability, and adherence to best practices.
 - **URL Aesthetics**: Look forward to cleaner and more aesthetically pleasing URLs for an improved user experience.
+This is referring to how there's no proper routing and each URL ends with index.html.
-- **Visual Perfection**: Embracing frontend strategies for visual perfection, the goal is to create a rounder, cleaner experience.
+- **Visual Perfection**: Embracing frontend strategies for visual perfection, the goal is to create a rounder, cleaner experience and not at the cost of this websites quirky features.

 ## Getting Started 🚀